Not Designed for Travel

 - Special Forces

 Look at the pictures of the GR2.
 You'll see it used for hiking, muddied in one of GORUCK's bootcamp-esque events, and even laid next to a giant gun and helmet.
-Is that what you usually pack?
+That's not standard usage for a travel backpack.

 The GORUCK GR2 is military-inspired and built for situations that most travelers will never encounter.
-The backpack is fantastic for rugged adventures, but imperfect for city travel.
+The backpack is a good choice for boot camp events and rugged adventures, but imperfect for city travel.

 The GR2 measures 22" x 12.5" x 9" and can hold 40L.
 The Outbreaker holds 45L, so you can pack 12% more stuff in it.
 We designed it to use every inch of allowable space in the overhead bins.
 The Outbreaker measures 22" x 14" x 9" and is therefore a maximum-sized carry on backpack.